-- 5.3 The acquisition of skills (primarily reading, writing, listening and speaking) in a foreign language is a central objective of language programmes.
+- 5.3 The acquisition of skills (primarily reading, writing, listening and speaking) in a language is a central objective of language programmes.
 Programmes endeavour to enable students to develop and use such skills, as appropriate to the target language and to the learning outcomes of the programme.
+They may also develop skills that are relevant to their first language, for example translating from the target language in a way that demonstrates awareness of the subtleties of both languages.
 Certain aspects of effective language use may be related primarily to the development of particular language skills, which themselves require specific knowledge.
-Thus, for example, advanced productive skills of writing and speaking in the target language both require a high level of knowledge of the grammatical, discursive and pragmatic conventions that govern language use, and of the societal factors which make language use effective. - 5.4 Languages graduates will normally reach a high level of understanding of the target language(s).
-They will exhibit appropriate levels of achievement (see section 7) in productive (speaking and writing) and receptive language skills (reading and listening), and mediation (translation and interpreting).
-They will be fluent and accurate target language users in a wide range of personal, academic and other domains.
+Thus, for example, advanced productive skills of writing and speaking in the target language both require a high level of knowledge of the grammatical, discursive and pragmatic conventions that govern language use, and of the societal factors which make language use effective. - 5.4 Languages graduates normally reach a high level of understanding of the target language(s).
+They exhibit appropriate levels of achievement (see section 7) in productive (speaking and writing) and receptive language skills (reading and listening), and mediation (translation and interpreting).
+They are fluent and accurate target language users in a wide range of personal, academic and other domains.
 They are likely to be at ease with a wide range of topics and registers in formal and informal situations, and be familiar with a wide range of source materials in the target language.
-Students studying outside specialist language programmes will exhibit achievement and progression appropriate to the level of their programme. - 5.5 Language skills are likely to include a subset of related skills.
-These will vary from the relatively simple to the more complex, and could include such activities as online interaction, talking on the telephone, video-conferencing, and the use of target language documents for carrying out research or writing reports.
+Students studying outside specialist language programmes exhibit achievement and progression appropriate to the nature of their programme - 5.5 Language skills are likely to include a subset of related skills.
+These vary from the relatively simple to the more complex, and could include such activities as online interaction, talking on the telephone, video-conferencing, and the use of target language documents for carrying out research or writing reports.
 Many graduates will have developed language skills that are applicable in a particular professional context, such as education, law or business.